jhstancel/smart-mail-template/README.md

 tests/         Basic tests
 ```

----

 ## Workflow

 * Write or edit a `.yml` intent file
 * Run `make regen` to rebuild schema files
-* Start the app → `/generate`, `/schema`, `/autodetect` endpoints
+* Start the app, which exposes `/generate`, `/schema`, and `/autodetect`
-* Open the UI → fill fields → preview → copy → send
+* Open the UI, fill fields, preview, copy, send

-The frontend also supports auto-detect — you can type a quick draft and it will guess the right intent.
+The frontend also supports auto-detect (you can type a quick draft and it will guess the right intent).

----

 ## AI-Assisted Development